Many or all companies we feature compensate us. Compensation and editorial

 Image outlining the challenges of getting a personal loan as an H-1B visa holder and the potential solutions

-• Visa documentation—you may need to show that your visa doesn’t expire before the loan term ends.
+• Visa documentation – Must show your visa lasts through the loan term

 When choosing a personal loan lender as a visa holder, understand the fine print and repayment terms, and choose an amount that fits the budget.
-Then, identify the purpose for your loan and research lenders that meet those needs.
+Next, identify the purpose for your loan, and research lenders that meet those needs.

 Where to find personal loans in the USA for H1-B visa holders